salsita/inStyle/README.md

 </links>
 ```

-Let's say you need to change `a` color when `item` component is `:hover`ed and this is happening inside the `links` component.
+Let's say the design requires you to change `a` color when `item` element is `:hover`ed and this is happening inside your convenient `links` component.
 To make things easier, you need another different `a` variant in `header`.
+Nothing hard to do, right?
+And this could really be anything in your project.

-Nothing hard to do right?
-But at best, you'll end up with this code:
+But at best, you'll end up with this code (using advanced SASS):

 ```Sass
 links